 As you'd expect, it operates as a keyword finder, but if you click on an individual keyword, a second pane pops up showing its difficulty level (from one to a hundred) and the current Google search results:

-This shows you what domains are targeting the keyword, the page’s backlinks, social shares, and traffic.
+This allows you to analyze keywords and show you what domains are targeting certain keywords, the page’s backlinks, social shares, and traffic.
 These extra dimensions of the keyword can be relevant, especially when integrating SEO with content marketing.